OJB-Quantum/Math-and-Physics-How-To/README.md

 *Scroll to the bottom of the page to see the table of critical equations*

+"You can master mathematics if you practice enough final exam reviews of desired mathematical subjects.
+Being good at mathematics is a matter of practice". - Onri Jay Benally

 _______________________________________________________________________________________________________________

 ### Great Resources for Practicing Computational Methods: